 - Under state law, if the parent proves by a preponderance of the evidence that the child will not continue to be an abused or neglected child as defined in KRS 600.020(1) if returned to the parent, the court in its discretion may determine not to terminate parental rights.

-- In cases where the court has declined a goal change, but OLS has certified the case for TPR, the SSW may update the case plan goal to adoption once the TPR petition has been filed.
+- In cases where the court has declined a goal change, but OLS has certified the case for TPR, the SSW shall update the concurrent planning case plan goal to adoption once the TPR petition has been filed.